Business Intelligence

 Why We Chose It

-For teams that want version-controlled metrics plus AI-native BI without Looker-tier spend, Lightdash Cloud is the right middle ground.
-Pricing is flat-rate for unlimited users — a fundamentally different shape from per-seat tools — which makes the economics flip in your favor once you're past ~10–15 users.
+For teams that want version-controlled metrics plus AI analytics without Looker-tier spend, Lightdash Cloud is the right middle ground.
+Pricing is flat-rate for unlimited users, a fundamentally different shape from per-seat tools, which makes the economics flip in your favor once you're past ~10–15 users.
 A self-hosted Core edition is also available for teams that want full control.

-Worth knowing: most of Lightdash's AI features (AI Analyst, dashboards-as-code, Slack assistant) are in the paid Cloud product rather than the open-source Core.
+Worth knowing: most of Lightdash's AI features (scoped AI agents, MCP server, dashboards-as-code, Slack assistant) are in the paid Cloud product rather than the open-source Core.
+The open-source Agent Skills are a separate feature: they teach coding agents how to write Lightdash YAML config, not query data.

 How We Use It